Sajjad177/Personal-Portfolio-Server/README.md

 ### 🌐 [Website Live Demo](https://portfolio-frontend-eight-zeta.vercel.app)

-## 📜 Project Overview : This backend build with NodeJs, ExpressJs, MongoDB, Mongoose,JWT with data handling.
+## 📜 Project Overview : This backend user can see author project, blogs.
+User can read blogs and see author skills.User also send message to author.

 ## 🛠 Technology Used :
 **TypeScript**, **Mongoose**, **MongoDB**, **Cors**, **dotenv**, **jsonwebtoken**, **eslint**